3mora2/ChatGPT/README.md

 # V1 Standard ChatGPT

+not need server
+OR
-~~V1 uses a cloudflare bypass proxy to make life convenient for everyone.
-The proxy is open source: https://github.com/acheong08/ChatGPT-Proxy-V4~~
+V1 uses a cloudflare bypass proxy to make life convenient for everyone.
+The proxy is open source: https://github.com/acheong08/ChatGPT-Proxy-V4
-~~To set your own deployed proxy, set the environment variable `CHATGPT_BASE_URL` to `https://yourproxy.com/api/`~~ not need server
+To set your own deployed proxy, set the environment variable `CHATGPT_BASE_URL` to `https://yourproxy.com/api/`

 </summary>

 ## Rate limits